The BEST camping and hammock tarp to make all your adventures more comfortable!

 One reality of hammock camping is that sooner or later, you WILL need to sleep on the ground when trees aren't available!
 The 12' x 10' tarp above can be erected as a lean-to, or A-frame using just a ridgeline rope or poles.

-Having a tarp with "doors" is important in the wind as well as the rain.
 When hammock camping, you are at the mercy of the available trees.
 Ideally, you would want to erect your tarp with the prevailing wind quartering into one corner of the tarp.
 In reality, perfect positioning is seldom possible.
 As a result, the wind may be blowing directly down the length of your tarp, creating a chilling tunnel under your suspended bed.
 In this case, simply close the windward end of the tarp.
 The angled doors will deflect the wind under your hammock.
 You may still be able to leave the downwind doors open for a view.

 On the other hand, if the wind is hitting your tarp broadside, the tarp has 2 reinforced tie outs per side to pull the fabric out and away from your hammock.

-Many hammock campers start with a tarp that is TOO SMALL!
+MOST hammock campers start with a tarp that is TOO SMALL!

-Compare the large 12' x 10' tarp above with the typical 8' x 8' "hammock tarp" below.
 When hung from opposite corners, or in a diamond shape, the ridgeline of this small tarp measures about 10-feet and barely extends past the ends of the hammock.
 In theory, when lying diagonally in your hammock, this is plenty of coverage.
 The diamond angles conveniently match the open areas above the hammock.
-In truth, this small tarp is mostly decoration and will not protect you from more than a light mist of rain.

-Why SUFFER with a confining hammock tarp?
+A TINY tarp is too confining.
 A larger tarp is airy, yet warm and protective!

 The ONLY advantage of a tiny tarp is shaving a few ounces of weight.
 Your pack, shoes, and other gear will be largely exposed underneath.
 The hammock itself is not waterproof material so any exposed surfaces will get wet in anything but a light drizzle.
 Seems like a poor bargain!